-Legislative arrangements for the Auditor General and for the Public Accounts Committee will be contained in a separate standalone act, proposed to be the Government Sector Audit Act 1983, instead of being contained in the new financial management legislation.
+Legislative arrangements for the Auditor General and for the Public Accounts Committee will be contained in a separate standalone Act, the Government Sector Audit Act 1983, instead of being contained in the new financial management legislation.

-Regulations and Treasurer's Directions
+Regulations and Treasurer's directions

-The GSF Bill will authorise the making of regulations and Treasurer's directions.
-Treasurer's directions must be prepared in consultation with those to whom they apply and made transparent through publication
+The GSF Act authorises the making of regulations and Treasurer's directions.
+Treasurer's directions must be prepared in consultation with those to whom they are intended to apply and must be published.